ezcater/zeebe_bpmn_rspec/README.md

 #### Complete Job

-Jobs can be completed by calling `and_complete`.
+Jobs can be completed by calling `and_complete` (also aliased as `complete`).
 Variables can optionally be returned with the completed job.

 ```ruby